 The Capital Adequacy Ordinance (CAO) requires banks and account-holding securities firms to have sufficient capital to underpin the risks inherent in their business.
 It sets down three main types of eligible capital:

 Additional Tier 1 and Tier 2 include capital instruments that are recognised under debt on the balance sheet but can serve to absorb losses.

 FINMA assesses the capital quality of new instruments.
 It restricts itself mainly to planned issues of specially structured bonds that qualify either as Additional Tier 1 or as Tier 2.
-In order to be eligible for inclusion in capital adequacy calculations, these debt instruments must be able to make a decisive contribution to the resolution of the bank or securities dealer before it becomes insolvent.
+In order to be eligible for inclusion in capital adequacy calculations, these debt instruments must be able to make a decisive contribution to the resolution of the bank or account-holding securities firm before it becomes insolvent.
 They do this by means of contractually defined conversion into equity or a complete and irreversible waiver of claims.